365id-AB/idverification-ios/README.md

 ## Requirements
 - Xcode 14.0+
 - iOS version 14.0 and above
-- The framework has been written in Swift 5.3
+- The framework has been written with Swift 5.7 in mind, may work in earlier versions but there is no guarantee.

 <br/>
 <br/>